MicrosoftDocs/mixed-reality.pt-BR/mixed-reality-docs/mr-azure-308.md

         }
     ```

-6.  <span data-ttu-id="59cfa-546">Dentro de **Update ()** método, adicione o seguinte código que irá detectar a entrada de mouse e a ação de arrastar, que por sua vez moverá GameObjects na cena.</span><span class="sxs-lookup"><span data-stu-id="59cfa-546">Within the **Update()** method, add the following code that will detect the mouse input and drag, which will in turn move GameObjects in the scene.</span></span> <span data-ttu-id="59cfa-547">Se o usuário tiver arrastado e solto um objeto, ele passará o nome e as coordenadas do objeto para o método **UpdateCloudScene()** , que chamará o serviço de aplicativo de funções do Azure, que atualizará a tabela do Azure e disparar o notificação.</span><span class="sxs-lookup"><span data-stu-id="59cfa-547">If the user has dragged and dropped an object, it will pass the name and coordinates of the object to the method **UpdateCloudScene()**, which will call the Azure Function App service, which will update the Azure table and trigger the notification.</span></span>
+6.  <span data-ttu-id="f52a8-546">Dentro do método **Update ()** , adicione o seguinte código que irá detectar a entrada do mouse e arrastar, que, por sua vez, moverá Gameobjects na cena.</span><span class="sxs-lookup"><span data-stu-id="f52a8-546">Within the **Update()** method, add the following code that will detect the mouse input and drag, which will in turn move GameObjects in the scene.</span></span> <span data-ttu-id="f52a8-547">Se o usuário tiver arrastado e descartado um objeto, ele passará o nome e as coordenadas do objeto para o método **UpdateCloudScene ()** , que chamará o serviço de aplicativo de funções do Azure, que atualizará a tabela do Azure e disparará a notificação.</span><span class="sxs-lookup"><span data-stu-id="f52a8-547">If the user has dragged and dropped an object, it will pass the name and coordinates of the object to the method **UpdateCloudScene()**, which will call the Azure Function App service, which will update the Azure table and trigger the notification.</span></span>

     ```csharp
         /// <summary>